What is a Manufacturing KPI?

 # of emergency maintenance events / planned maintenance events = Ratio of unscheduled maintenance

-4. Capacity utilization measures how much a line, plant, or factory uses its total productive capacity.
-For example, if you have the potential to significantly expand orders, you should check your capacity utilization before agreeing to deliver product.
+4. Capacity utilization measures how much a line, plant, or factory uses its total production capacity.
+For example, if you have the potential to significantly expand orders, you should check your capacity utilization before agreeing to deliver the product.
 This will help you understand whether you could fulfill an expansion with existing capacity, or if you need to adjust your production.

 Calculate factory utilization by dividing actual factory utilization by your total productive capacity.

 Actual Factory Utilization/Total Productive Capacity = Capacity utilization

 5. Cycle time is the average time between process completions.
 Manufacturing Cycle Time is a related metric that measures the speed or time it takes to manufacture a given product.
 Calculate this metric by subtracting the process start time from the process end time.

 Cycle time = Process End Time – Process Start Time

 6. Demand forecasting is a metric that helps manufacturers understand the amount of raw material they need to fulfill their expected customer demand.

 Projected Customer Demand = Raw materials * Production Rate